How to Fill a Prescription

 OK, so maybe that last one isn't one of the first things that come to mind.
 Still, it is an important step toward independence.
 It means you're starting to take responsibility for your own health care.

 In the Doctor's Office

-Speaking of birth control, your doc will probably ask about birth control or whether you use alcohol or drugs.
+Speaking of birth control, your doc will probably ask about birth control or whether you use alcohol or illegal drugs.
 It may seem awkward to talk about these topics, but your doc needs to know if you've taken anything that might interact with the prescription medicine.
 Don't worry, though — your doctor isn't there to judge you or report back to your parents.
 Many doctors find a way to speak privately with teen patients so they can share confidential information.
 So don't hesitate to talk openly.

 Your doctor may hand you a written prescription to take the pharmacy of your choice.
 Lots of docs submit prescriptions electronically, though — in which case your doc will ask which pharmacy you'd like to use.

 If you'll be away for a while, you might want to fill your prescription at a large chain pharmacy.
 Most chains use one prescription database for all their stores, so you can pick up prescriptions at different stores in the same chain.

 Before you fill your prescription, find out if it's covered by insurance.
 Some medicines may not be.
 For example, your insurance company may not cover certain acne medicines or your doctor may have to contact the insurance company to get these approved.
 If that's the case, you'll want to know so there are no surprises at the pharmacy.
 Often the number to call is on the back of your insurance card.

 If your health insurance covers prescriptions, take your prescription card to the pharmacy.
 When you first fill a prescription, the pharmacy staff might ask you to leave your card for a while so they can verify your insurance.
 You may be asked to show your state-issued identification for some medicines, so keep it handy.